CIS-566-Fall-2023/hw02-jellyfish/README.md

 My initial approach was to procedurally generate a map that I could pass into the material shader for the bell using the Cd attribute.
 After some time I pivoted to modelling the stripes instead, an easier approach.

-From observing references, I observed that there was a lot of variation in the stripes on different jellyfish: some widened in the middle, and others tapered off at the end.
+From looking at reference, I observed that there was a lot of variation in the stripes on different jellyfish.
+Some widened in the middle, and others tapered off at the end.
 Thus, I used a sweep node to create the base shape to allow the shapes of the stripes to be totally controllable.
 To have the stripes perfectly emulate the shape of the bell, I extruded them outwards and used a boolean intersect.
 I also added some noise to their positions and displaced them such that the stripes would be placed right beneath the skin of the bell.

 ## Bell Spots